CyberMan90/cybersecurity-portfolio/splunk-brute-force-detector/README.md

 ---

 ## ⚖️ Why Use Medium Severity?

-Brute-force attempts are suspicious and require triage
+- Brute-force attempts are **suspicious** and require triage

-But not always confirmed threats (e.g. scanners, login test scripts)
+- But not always confirmed threats (e.g. scanners, login test scripts)

-Escalate to High if attempts increase or target multiple users
+- Escalate to **High** if attempts increase or target multiple users

----

-### ✅ This alert mimics real-world SOC response logic and is ready to be expanded with notifications or scripts.
+✅ This alert mimics real-world SOC response logic and is ready to be expanded with notifications or scripts.

 ---